 Richard Mendelson’s “Appellation Napa Valley, Building and Protecting An American Treasure,” is a flat-out triumph.

 Last year the book was awarded a grand prize from the prestigious International Organization of Vine and Wine, based in Paris.
 The organization, comprised of 46 wine-growing nations, saluted the book’s contribution to worldwide understanding of wine and wine culture.
-The book has since won two other major international awards.
+The book has also won two other major international awards.

-We salute Richard for a job beautifully done.
+We salute Richard for a job beautifully conceived and executed.
 To read about his earlier Val de Grace book, “Spirit in Metal,” please go to the page “Our Books.”

 Faces of Courage

 The praise keeps coming.
 Photographer Mark Tuchman poured his heart into “Faces of Courage, Intimate Portraits of Women on The Edge,”and the response has been fabulous.
 American Photo magazine named Mark’s book one of the top photo books of 2015, and it was honored at a major women's conference in Copenhagen.

-As Jimmy Carter and reviewers around the world have noted, Mark’s work is far more than a book; it’s a call to action, and a plea on behalf of all those millions of women and girls around the world whose voices remain tragically unheard.
+As former President Jimmy Carter and reviewers around the world have noted, Mark’s work is far more than a book; it’s a call to action, and a plea on behalf of millions of women and girls around the world whose voices remain tragically unheard.

 As Musimbi Kanyoro, President and CEO of the Global Fund for Women, so aptly put it, “Mark’s photography pleads with the world to understand how providing proper maternal health and childcare services reduces hunger and malnutrition and empowers women and their families.
 His photographs in Faces of Courage speak to me of hope.”

 We are proud to announce the publication of “Voices from The Heart,” Louis Stanislaw's warm, illuminating examination of the age-old malady of epilepsy.